Frequently Asked Questions

 How do I contribute to impact?

 Most research at SHU has impact – i.e. benefit on society and/or the economy, beyond academia.
 This will be captured in UoAs’ impact statements.
 On top of this, select case studies are submitted of the most ‘impactful’ work.
 Each UoA needs roughly one case study per 15 FTE of staff.
 Most case studies require long gestation, allowing for research to translate into impact and evidence to be gathered.
-To discuss your impact more, please contact your local impact lead or the University’s impact officer Jenny Dunn.
+To discuss your impact more, please contact your local impact lead or the University’s Impact Managers Jenny Dunn or Alison Honnor.

 I’m undertaking a staff doctorate – what of my work is eligible?